Links |

 Treatment for chronic pain depends on the cause and on the individual needs of the patient.
 Complete pain relief is not always possible; it is important for patients and physicians to work together to find the best treatment plan.

-- Local electrical stimulation
+- Medications - Aacupuncture - Local electrical stimulation - Brain stimulation

 As you consider treatment options for your chronic pain, it's important that you learn as much as possible about your condition and how the treatments can affect it.